 Defines a block of code for catching additional exception types thrown in a preceding TRY block.

-Use the CATCH macro to catch one exception type, then the AND_CATCH_ALL macro to catch all other subsequent types.
-If you use AND_CATCH_ALL, end the TRY block with an END_CATCH_ALL macro.
+Use the CATCH macro to catch one exception type, then the AND_CATCH macro to catch each subsequent type.
+End the TRY block with an END_CATCH macro.

 The exception-processing code can interrogate the exception object, if appropriate, to get more information about the specific cause of the exception.
-Call the THROW_LAST macro within the AND_CATCH_ALL block to shift processing to the next outer exception frame.
-AND_CATCH_ALL marks the end of the preceding CATCH or AND_CATCH_ALL block.
+Call the THROW_LAST macro within the AND_CATCH block to shift processing to the next outer exception frame.
+AND_CATCH marks the end of the preceding CATCH or AND_CATCH block.

-The AND_CATCH_ALL block is defined as a C++ scope (delineated by braces).
+The AND_CATCH block is defined as a C++ scope (delineated by curly braces).
 If you declare variables in this scope, remember that they are accessible only within that scope.
+This also applies to the exception_object_pointer_name variable.